 Visitors looking to stay at a winery should consider Ponte Vineyard Inn.
-While those travelers on a tighter budget should check out Signature Temecula, recently renovated with a retro 60s vibe.
+Those travelers on a tighter budget should check out Signature Temecula, recently renovated with a retro 60s vibe.
 Unfortunately, nowadays, TripAdvisor is inundated with both fake positive and negative reviews.
 Therefore, be sure to only regard reviews with multiple contributions—any review with one contribution is most likely fake.

-Stay in a lovely cottage in wine country with Vrbo!
+Stay in a lovely cottage in wine country with VRBO!